spectrocloud/librarium/docs/docs-content/user-management/authentication/api-key/modify-api-key.md

 | **Value** | The API key value. | ❌ |

-Tenant administrators have the ability to edit an API key on behalf of any user within the tenant.
-Select the tenant tab below to learn more about editing an API key as a tenant admin.
+Tenant administrators can edit an API key on behalf of any user within the tenant.
+Select the Tenant tab below to learn more about editing an API key as a tenant admin.

 :::info